jimryan/LocalTerra/README.md

 - [FCD](http://www.github.com/terra-project/fcd) running on http://localhost:3060
 - an oracle feeder feeding live prices from mainnet, trailing by 1 vote period

-If you need to turn off LocalTerra:
+If you need to turn off Terrarium:

 ```sh
 $ docker-compose down